EmmanuelMasango/todo/README.md

 # todo
-todo is Django project creates a simple to do list
+todo is Django project that creates a simple to do list

 ## Table of Contents